Farming collaboratively allows farmers to pool resources and work together for mutual benefit. It requires cooperation, compromise, and trust.

 One important initial consideration for cooperatives planning to invest in farmland is whether and under what circumstances your state allows cooperatives to own farmland.
 Many states have placed restrictions on the types of business entities that can engage in farming or that can own agricultural land.7 This means that some business entities may not be legally allowed to own farmland in certain states.
 However, of the states that have these “corporate farming laws,” some explicitly exempt cooperative associations from the restrictions if certain conditions are satisfied.
 Other states, though, exempt nonprofit corporations from their corporate farming laws but do not exempt cooperatives.8 Because your state’s unique laws will determine whether owning farmland cooperatively is an option, it is important to consult an attorney in your state if you are considering forming a cooperative to own farmland.
 A different type of ownership arrangement may make more sense for farmers in states that tightly restrict cooperative farm ownership.

 The bottom line is that forming a cooperative can be complicated, expensive, and time-consuming.
 Although a cooperative offers valuable features, like cost sharing among members and democratic decision making, farmers will need to commit time and financial resources to conduct up-front and ongoing organizational and legal work to maintain the entity.
 It will be necessary to find a good lawyer to help, and preferably a lawyer who already has experience working with cooperatives (a specialized area of law).
-For further reading on collaborative farming via cooperatives, see The Greenhorns’ “Cooperative Farming: Frameworks for Farming Together,” the Cooperative Development Services website, and a MOSES article on a new herb farming cooperative.
+For further reading on collaborative farming via cooperatives, see The Greenhorns’ “Cooperative Farming: Frameworks for Farming Together" and the Cooperative Development Services website.

 For a small group planning to farm collaboratively, forming an LLC (limited liability company) may be a more flexible and less expensive approach that can—if properly set up—achieve the same collaborative goals and incorporate the same values as a legal cooperative.